When can we go on a cruise again? - KION546

 Norwegian Cruise Line has suspended sailings until May 31, 2021.
 A Norwegian spokesperson told CNN Travel that the cruise line was currently working through its return to service plan in order to meet CDC requirements.

-Royal Caribbean International — owner of Royal Caribbean Cruise Line, Celebrity Cruises and Silvesea — has halted most Royal Caribbean sailings until May 31, 2021.
+Royal Caribbean International — owner of Royal Caribbean Cruise Line, Celebrity Cruises and Silvesea — has halted most sailings until May 31, 2021.

 The exceptions to this are the Quantum of the Seas which is sailing Singapore-based cruises to nowhere and also Spectrum of the Seas and Voyager of the Seas China sailings, which are due to restart on April 30.